mzinsmeister/OxidSQL/README.md

 cockroachdb also does.

 The goals with v2 are:
-- Write my own storage engine
+- Write my own storage engine (<- currently spending most time here)
 - support all CRUD operations (maybe ALTER TABLE too)
 - be multi user and transactional (i'm thinking likely MVCC)
-- write a proper heuristics based optimizer/planner with useable performance (maybe cost based later)
+- write a proper cost based based optimizer with a simple cost model (likely DPccp/DPhyp)
 - make it an actual database server (maybe support postgres wire protocol)
 - actually test it too